MicrosoftDocs/entra-docs/docs/external-id/customers/concept-native-authentication.md

 ## How to use native authentication

 You can build your customer-facing apps that use native authentication by using our native authentication APIs or Microsoft Authentication Library (MSAL) SDK for Android and iOS.
-Whenever possible, we recommend you use the MSAL SDK to add native authentication to your apps.
+Whenever possible, we recommend you use the MSAL to add native authentication to your apps.

-The native authentication APIs detail required only when you manually make raw HTTP requests to authenticate with Microsoft Entra.
-However, we don't recommend this approach.
-So, whenever possible, we recommend you use the MSAL SDK to add native authentication to your apps.
+If you're planning to create a mobile app on a framework currently not supported by MSAL, you may use our authentication API.
 For more information, explore our [Android](how-to-run-native-authentication-sample-android-app.md) and [iOS](how-to-run-native-authentication-sample-ios-app.md) tutorials.

 ## Related content